zodb/perfmetrics/README.rst

     if there is one, or None.

 set_statsd_client(client_or_uri)
-    Set the global StatsdClient.
+    Set the global ``StatsdClient``.
 The
     ``client_or_uri`` can be a StatsdClient, a ``statsd://`` URI, or None.
+    Note that when the perfmetrics module is imported, it looks for the ``STATSD_URI`` environment variable and calls set_statsd_client()
+    if that variable is found.

 statsd_client_from_uri(uri)
-    Create a ``StatsdClient`` from a URI.
+    Create a ``StatsdClient`` from a URI, but do not install it as the global StatsdClient.
     A typical URI is ``statsd://localhost:8125``.
 Supported optional query parameters are ``prefix`` and ``gauge_suffix``.
 The default prefix is empty and the default gauge_suffix